hkbakke/qubes-wireguard/README.md

     sudo ln -s /rw/config/wireguard /etc/wireguard

 Then stop the template VM.

-After the template is shut down, you have to change the kernel from the default dom0 kernel to the one in the VM as the wireguard modules is only included in kernel 5.8 and newer.

-* Open the wireguard template settings -> Advanced
-* Change `Kernel` to `(none)`
-* Change `Virtualization` to `HVM`

-This template is now ready to be used.

 # VPN Qube
 * Create a new qube based on the wireguard template